noisebridge/gung-heap/README.md

 4. **make** a directory with the same name `your-project`
 5. **add** project files in the directory
 6. **zip** the `your-project` folder into `your-project.zip` and send it to `robbintt (at) gmail.com`
-    - Please include the subject line `Noisebridge gung heap submission: your-project`
+    - Please include the subject line `Noisebridge Gung Heap Submission: your-project`